Best USB Hubs for Remote Workers in 2026

 Why doesn’t my USB-C hub charge my MacBook at full speed?

 Power Delivery passthrough has overhead losses — a hub rated for 100W PD will typically deliver 85–87W to the laptop after the hub draws power for its own operation.
-Additionally, some hubs only support a lower PD wattage than advertised under simultaneous heavy load.
+Additionally, some hubs only support a lower PD wattage under simultaneous heavy load.
 Check that your hub’s rated PD wattage meets or exceeds your laptop’s charger wattage.
-For MacBook Pro 16-inch, you need at minimum 100W PD hub plus a 100W or higher wall charger connected to the hub.
+For MacBook Pro 16-inch, you need at minimum a 100W PD hub plus a 100W or higher wall charger connected to the hub.

 Can I daisy-chain USB hubs to get more ports?